Lande21/RolandeU.github.io/README.md

 And the progress i have made in ios mobile development

 Daily Notes
-Ivy🙌🏽❤️❤️❤️so so Thankful for GOD, did RTC
+Ivy🙌🏽❤️❤️❤️so so Thankful for GOD, did RTC....Lord help me to see what i am meant to do

 I HIT 1K COMMITS